Thursday, August 10, 2017

 elizabeth, b.1731: not to be out-badassed by her little brother (wilderness hero daniel boone) elizabeth was a courageous human in her own right. her family lived within a fort deep in indian territory. they learned of an impending raid and wanted to give the natives the impression that they were unsuspecting, so daily fort life had to appear normal. protected only by her wits and nerves of steel, elizabeth led a small group of brave girls from the safety of the fort to fetch water at a distant river, like they did every single day, with the knowledge that the indians were lying in wait, watching them. this show of faux obliviousness boosted the confidence of the marauders and they attacked that night, and were met with a well-prepared and ultimately successful defense.

-william, b.1725: raised in the scottish highlands, william was a jacobite rebel, fought in and survived the battle of culloden. he immigrated to north america shortly after.
+william, b.1725: raised in the scottish highlands, william was a jacobite rebel, fought in and survived the battle of culloden. he came to north america shortly after.

 alzira, b.1830: graced with dark exotic beauty and a foreign name, alzira made the covered wagon journey to san francisco during the gold rush with a months-old infant. failing to strike gold, her young family settled on one thousand acres in sonoma county to work the golden land instead. her husband died in california and she returned east to be with her family. she had four husbands in her lifetime.